Course Program of Study (CPoS)

 Students who entered Milligan with large amounts of dual enrollment, AP, or transfer credit may need to give particular attention to the distribution of required hours each semester.

-Will adding a second major or a minor to my program of study mean that I am less likely to run out of required hours late in my degree program?
+Will adding a second major to my program of study mean that I am less likely to run out of required hours late in my degree program?

-Adding majors or minors that you will NOT be able to complete by the time you graduate is not an acceptable solution.
-Because the Registrar’s Office staff monitor students’ progress toward their degrees, any majors or minors that you will not have time to complete will be removed from your record.
+Adding majors that you will NOT be able to complete by the time you graduate is not an acceptable solution.
+Because the Registrar’s Office staff monitor students’ progress toward their degrees, any majors that you will not have time to complete will be removed from your record.
 This means that those hours will not be considered required hours for financial aid eligibility.

 One of the courses I am taking is not listed in the Catalog as a required course for my major, but my academic advisor approved it as a substitution.
 Will these hours be considered required hours for federal financial aid purposes?